Month: August 2016

 During my week break the new website went live, and I believe the new neuroscience Journal has been initiated – everyone in the office has been quite busy.

 Last week was spent analysing all of the survey data I’d collected, and producing an overall marketing plan which could be used to inform the marketing approach of the BNA.
 This involved looking at the automatic analysis SurveyMonkey generated, and picking out/discussing the relevant information.
+In the week following, I formatted this all into a report, along with all of the other bits and pieces I’d been working on, like an application form for the Student Representative Scheme and undergraduate marketing materials.

 The End of the Road